antoniosql/easy_batchai_pytorch/README.md

 5. Experiments
 6. Jobs

-The following image below shows an example resource hierarchy:

-![](img/batchai_hierachy.png?raw=true "Batch AI Resource Hierarchy")

-The workspace collects related training jobs under an experiment, and organizes all related Batch AI resources (clusters, file servers, experiments, jobs).
+The image below shows a recommended approach for devising the resource hierarchy.
+The Batch AI workspace collects related training jobs under an experiment, and organizes all related Batch AI resources (clusters, file servers, experiments, jobs).
 The workspace helps to separate work belonging to different groups (e.g. Dev/Test/Production).
 For example, you might have a dev and a test workspace.
 You probably need only a limited number of workspaces per subscription.
 Experiment - A collection of related jobs that can be queried and managed together.
 For example, use an experiment to group all jobs that are performed as part of a hyper-parameter tuning sweep.

+![](img/batchai_hierachy.png?raw=true "Batch AI Resource Hierarchy")